 What are the most common comorbid conditions with severe autism?

 Several institutions are researching the physical issues associated with low functioning autism.
 Fragile X syndrome, tuberous sclerosis, and epilepsy are the most common co-morbid diagnoses.

 Fragile X Syndrome

-Tuberous sclerosis (TS) is a rare genetic condition that causes benign tumors to develop on organs including the skin, brain, heart, eyes, kidneys, and lungs.
-In 2012, Xin Guo, MD, Wen-Jun Tu, MD, and Xiao-Dong Shi, MD, conducted a study to examine the prevalence rate of TS in individuals with ASD.
+Tuberous sclerosis (TS) is a rare genetic condition that causes benign tumors.
+Most often tumors appear on organs including the skin, brain, heart, eyes, kidneys, and lungs.
+In 2012, Xin Guo, MD, Wen-Jun Tu, MD, and Xiao-Dong Shi, MD, conducted a study to examine the rate of TS in individuals with ASD.